low-skill-dev/rest2wg/README.md

     --env REST2WG_AUTH_KEYHASH_BASE64=EbnejPeYabvB709y/3a/ubyUHqiCwjJqLWw0PE0AzSDTxHF+fXrKIagzSBKMF/2pwkrKk2KUhUNm6mhyUajFlA==

 Be aware, the data is not encrypted here, just encoded.
 If you are using auth you should pass your requests to the 51821 port only, using TLS.
 **Becouse we are using self-signed certificate**, we need to verify the server.
 For this purpose **GET /api/status** may return Authorization header HmacSha512 if auth is enabled and the "SecretSigningKey" was provided in aspsecrets.json (see the format below).
+In this case response body will be:

+    { "authKeyHmacSha512Base64": "6CzINt2nQqR1/xV5hjOj48b3NAxt0LjzJ4qlzc0IfZifuTK5sbvAoN1ExQXz3RZsBHRquc6cSs6vKkM1ud8N7Q==" }

 ## Full list of environment variables
 - ### NGINX